kessler-frost/kratos/kratos-presentation.md

 Instead of wrestling with model hosting, focus on what matters:

-- **Bundle your agent with its ideal model** — no compromise on performance
+- **Bundle your agent with its ideal model** — no compromise on performance, perfectly targeted
 - **Deploy once, scale infinitely** — each invocation gets a fresh, isolated environment
 - **Route intelligently** — different events can trigger different specialized agents
 - **Handle untrusted data safely** — complete isolation protects your system
-- **Build event-driven intelligence** — agents become just another function in your architecture
+- **Build event-driven intelligence** — targeted agents become just another function in your architecture

 ---